bluenote-1577/dbghaplo/README.md

 dbghaplo -h
 ```

 See the [installation instructions on the wiki](https://github.com/bluenote-1577/dbghaplo/wiki/Installation) if you want to compile directly or want a static binary.
+This is necessary if you're not on x86 architectures.

 ## Quick Start after install